carpentries-incubator/fair-bio-practice/README.md

 ## General information

+This lesson provides foundation for practical incorporation of Open Science and FAIR data principles into biological data managment.

 ## Contributing

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any